JuneJulyAugust/H-OBCA/README.md

 7. Install Julia package ControlSystems using Pkg.add("ControlSystems")

-You may see other error messages to install another Julia package.
+You may see other error messages to install other Julia packages.
 You can type it to terminal and download the other packages

 ### Running the parking example